atifadib/programming_exercises/README.md

 - Longest Increasing Subsequence in a List of Numbers
 - Anagram Indicies Problem
 - Sum of Two Numbers in a List adding up to K.
+- Subset Sum Problem (Extension of the Previous Problem)